Gyroporus cyanescens: Description

 The cap of G. cyanescens is initially convex, but flattens out in maturity, sometimes becoming shallowly depressed; it reaches a diameter of 4–12 cm.
 The cap is dry, and ranges in color from buff to yellowish to pale olive, occasionally with darker streaks of color.
 Its surface is uneven, sometimes with wrinkles and pits.
 The cap margin is initially curved inward, and sometimes splits in maturity.
 The flesh is whitish to pale yellow, and has a brittle texture.
 On the underside of the cap, the pore surface is white to yellowish, sometimes with olive or tan tinges.
 There are roughly two circular pores per millimeter, and the tubes that comprise the pores are 5–10 mm deep, but depressed around the top of the stem.
 Injury to the pores will cause them to stain first greenish yellow, then greenish blue or blue.

 The stem is 4–12 cm long by 1–2.5 cm thick, and is either roughly equal in width throughout its length, or has a basal or middle swelling.
 The stem tissue is hard and brittle; it is initially stuffed with a soft pith that develops cavities, or becomes entirely hollow in maturity.
 Roughly the same color as the cap or lighter, the stem surface is dry and lacks reticulations.
 It is initially covered in coarse hairs that tend to disappear in maturity to leave a relatively smooth surface.
 All parts of the fruit body stain blue when cut or injured.
 The variety G. cyanescens var. violaceotinctus is nearly identical in appearance, but stains dark lilac to indigo when bruised.
 The odor and taste of the fruit bodies is indistinct.

 The color of the spore print is pale yellow.
-Spores are ellipsoid, smooth, hyaline (translucent), and have dimensions of 8–10 by 5–6 µm.
-The basidia (spore-bearing cells) are club shaped, two- to four-spored, and measure 24–30 by 8–10 µm.
-Pleurocystidia (cystidia on the inner walls of the tubes) are light yellow brown in color, club shaped, infrequent, and measure 25–38 by 7.2 µm; the cheilocystidia (found on the tube edge) are colorless, numerous, and measure 32–47 by 7–10 µm.
+The spores are ellipsoid, smooth, hyaline (translucent), and have dimensions of 8–10 by 5–6 μm.
+The basidia (spore-bearing cells) are club shaped, two- to four-spored, and measure 24–30 by 8–10 μm.
+Pleurocystidia (cystidia on the inner walls of the tubes) are light yellow brown in color, club shaped, infrequent, and measure 25–38 by 5.5-7.2 μm; the cheilocystidia (found on the tube edge) are colorless, numerous, and measure 32–47 by 7–10 μm.
 Clamp connections are present in the hyphae.